 FajiThis post is sponsored by Casabella.
 As always, all opinions and recipes are my own.

 Guacamole-Stuffed Fajita Burgers make the PERFECT entree for Cinco de Mayo and summer parties!
 This burger combines guacamole goodness, beefy deliciousness and fajita veggies on a bun.
-First, make guacamole using avocados, taco seasoning and fresh lime juice.
-Instead of forming a normal patty, make two smaller ones.
-Dollop guacamole on one, then top with the othger and seal tightly.
-Pan fry or grill and serve.
-These burgers are a guaranteed hit!
+Makes 3 burgers and can easily be doubled or tripled.

 Cinco de Mayo is FRIDAY.

 2017 is flying, y’all.

 (If this post was going live earlier, I’d make a, “It’s gonna be May,” comment here, but alas…)

 What better way to celebrate Cinco de Mayo (or a summer night) than taking two TexMex favorites… and putting them into a BURGER?